Kaustav86x/C/README.md

-Some C programms on Greedy Approach , Divide and Conquer Approach and Dynamic Programming Approach
+A few programms on Linked List, Stack, Queue and various algorithms